 Bacterial vaginosis and other minor vaginal infections can be scary and uncomfortable.
-Patients come to the Capital Women’s Care offices in Arlington and McLean, Virginia, to see some of the top gynecological specialists in the world.
+Patients come to the Capital Women’s Care offices in Arlington, Virginia, to see some of the top gynecological specialists in the world.
 These medical professionals offer reassurance and comprehensive treatment along with education about how to prevent infections in the future.
 A few lifestyle changes might be all it takes to make bacterial vaginosis a thing of the past.
 If you have unexplained discharge, make an appointment at Capital Women’s Care to learn more about vaginal infections.

 The vagina hosts several bacteria, most them good but a few them bad.
 The good bacteria work to keep the bad ones in check, but when that balance is off, infections may start.